DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

   Gain 8 Stress if no such cards are in hand.

 Action 2:
-- 1-2: Shuffle 1 Bleed into Combat deck.
+- 1-2: Shuffle 1 Bleeding into Combat deck.
 - 3-4: Shuffle 1 Burn into Combat deck.
 - 5-6: Shuffle 1 Hex into Combat deck.

 #### Encounter Modifiers

 Draw an additional card each turn.
+Shuffle a Bleeding into Combat deck whenever you take damage from The Endless Tide.
 Whenever you exhaust a Status card, draw a card.
 Whenever you exhaust 5 Status cards, gain 1 Phantasmal.
 Phantasmal is not removed from damage applied by Status cards.